-The Mayo School of Health Sciences Physical Therapy Doctoral Program prepares individuals for professional practice in hospitals, clinics and private practice through targeted course work, clinical experiences and research projects.
+The Physical Therapy Doctoral Program prepares individuals for professional practice in hospitals, clinics and private practice through targeted course work, clinical experiences and research projects.

-As a physical therapy student, you will primarily study and work on the Mayo Clinic campus in Rochester, Minn.
+As a physical therapy student, you primarily study and work on the Mayo Clinic campus in Rochester, Minnesota.
 In addition, the program holds approximately 150 contracts, giving you clinical education opportunities at more than 1,000 clinical sites.

 Year I: Fall semester

 - Movement Science I

 - Exam & Systems Review I